m4ktub/m4ktub.ws/_posts/2014-08-12-game-of-life-experiment.md

 {% endhighlight %}

 With all this setup we just need to put the key in the engine and start it.
-Therefore the last element it the initialization of the loop, automaton, and algorithm by calling the public `reset`.
+Therefore the last element is the initialization of the loop, automaton, and algorithm by calling the public `reset`.

 {% highlight javascript %}
 loop.reset();